 Distinguished Alumni Award

-The Distinguished Alumni Award recipient addresses the graduating Senior class during the Senior & Alumni Award Reception, motivating them to serve as leaders in society, and encouraging them to keep Carol Morgan School close to their hearts.
-Distinguished Alumni Award recipients join a notable group of alumni who have been presented with this recognition in the past.
+The Distinguished Alumni Award recipient has the privilege of addressing the graduating class during the Senior Alumni Reception.
+This presents an opportunity to motivate them to serve as leaders in our society, maintain a close relationship with Carol Morgan School, and uphold and live by the values shared by the CMS community.
+Distinguished Alumni Award recipients join a notable group of alums who have been presented with this recognition in the past.

 Past Distinguished Alumni Award Recipients